 Question 1.65.4 in Implementation Guide 2015-1

 5.1.
 Q—A government has an investment in an international mutual fund that is denominated in U.S. dollars.
-The fund invests strictly in securities markets throughout the world, excluding the United States.
+The fund invests strictly in securities that do not trade in the United States.
 Is a foreign currency risk disclosure required?

 A—No. Because the investment in the fund is U.S. dollar-denominated and Statement No. 40, Deposit and Investment Risk Disclosures, does not require “looking through” to the individual investments held by the fund, no foreign currency risk disclosure is required.